Hengle/Folkvangr/README.md

 Contact: jcongerkallas1@gmail.com

 Cover art and environments by Marius Janusonis.
-Concept sketches by Christof Grobelski.
+Concept sketches by Ludvik Skopalik and Christof Grobelski.
 Sound design by Dirk Kluesing